Privacy & Cookies

 - You can also contact us by the same method to change, correct, or delete your personal information controlled by ASOS regarding your profile at any time.
 Please note though that, if you have shared any information with others through the ASOS Social Media channels for example, that information may remain visible, even after you have deleted the information from your own account.

 - You can withdraw or modify your consent to ASOS’ collection and processing of the information you provide at any time.
 You can do this by changing your account settings.
-You can access 'Your Account' by logging in.
+You can access your account settings by logging in and clicking on ‘My Account’.

-- You can link or unlink your ASOS account from an account on another service (e.g., Facebook or Twitter), also by changing your account settings.
+- You can link or unlink your ASOS account from an account on another service (e.g., Facebook or Twitter), also by changing your account settings (see above).

 - You can opt-out of receiving marketing communications from us at any time.This can be done through your account settings, by clicking on the "unsubscribe" link in any email communications which we might send you, or by contacting our Customer Care team.
-Once you do this, we will update your profile to ensure that you don’t receive further emails.
+Once you do this, we will update your profile to ensure that you don’t receive further marketing emails.
 Please note that this might take a few days for all our systems to have updated with that fact, and that you might receive a small number of emails from us while we process your request.
+Please also note that you will still receive service communications from time to time (see the ‘how we may use your information’ section).

 - At any time, you can request a copy of the personal data we hold on our systems about you.
 If you wish to do so, please contact our Customer Care team who will be able to assist you with your query.
 We won’t charge you anything for this, but we might need to ask some further questions to confirm your identity before we provide any information.